 What is Navigation and Routing in Flutter?

-Navigation: The process of moving between different screens (widgets).
+Navigation: The process of moving between different screens (widgets) in your app.

 Routing: The mechanism of defining, managing, and handling screen transitions.